ember-shell/ember-shell/README.md

 #### Mixins

-  - `ui/styleable` handles css styling on a mixed element (also a dependency of most of the mixin below).
+  - ~~`ui/styleable` handles css styling on a mixed element (also a dependency of most of the mixin below).~~ (moved to this new addon: https://github.com/marcemira/ember-variable-styles )
   - `ui/positionable` handles everything about the 2D positioning of a mixed element on a container.
   - `ui/draggable` handles drag/drop events of a mixed element on a container.
   - `ui/sizeable` handles everything about 2D size of a mixed element.